andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 And that class components are more common in the past.
 Nowdays is more common components bases on functions.

 As you can see in a previous image, there we have a line "export default **function App() { ... }**".

+Teacher said that these functions are builded with a function that return only **one** component (in all cases show to us was the component <View>...</View>).
+If you return more than 1 external component you will have an error as result.